godaddy/eslint-plugin-i18n-json/README.md

 ### i18n-json/identical-placeholders

-- compare each translation's placeholders with the refrence file to ensure consistency
+- compare each translation's placeholders with the reference file to ensure consistency
 - severity: 0 | off , this rule is OFF by default
 - Can turn this rule on by specifying options for it through your `.eslintrc.*` file.
 - **options**